Overcoming Trials

 Trusting God in the Valley

 As the valley walls block out the sun’s last rays, I recall a valley we faced when winter’s arms still stretched white over these hills.
-(Read about that year right here.)

 I rest on a fallen sycamore and watch trout jump as they eat the flies rising from black water.

-I remember months of shifting my focus, praying for a new direction, and wondering where in the world God was leading.
+Looking back, I remember hoping for a season of abundance but finding mostly darkness.
+I remember months of praying for direction and wondering where God was leading.
 I also remember what he showed me in the valley.
+Here are a few of those lessons about trusting God in the valley.

 Lessons From the Valley